My name is Oriane Cohen.

 Today, I operate across three axes:

-- Strategic Advisory: long-term or situational work with a limited number of organizations and principals facing high-stakes decisions.
+- Strategic advisory: long-term or situational work with a limited number of organizations and principals facing high-stakes decisions.

-- Intellectual Work: independent analysis of power dynamics, systemic transitions, and geopolitical blind spots.
+- Intellectual work: independent analysis of power dynamics, systemic transitions, and geopolitical blind spots.

 - Briefings and interventions: closed-door sessions, workshops, and speaking engagements in international and sector-specific contexts.